Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

 The rest of this paper is organized as follows: In \S \ref{maintheorem}, we present the main theorems of the paper.
 In \S \ref{Section2}, we outline the main strategies underlying the proof of global well-posedness as stated in \S \ref{maintheorem}.
 In \S \ref{section-upper-density}--\S \ref{se46}, we provide a detailed proof of the global well-posedness for regular solutions with far-field vacuum of the Cauchy problem \eqref{eq:1.1benwen}--\eqref{e1.3} with general smooth spherically symmetric initial data.
 In particular, in \S \ref{section-upper-density}--\S \ref{section-global3}, we establish the global uniform estimates for the regular solutions in carefully designed function spaces.
 This is achieved in the following four steps: \begin{enumerate} \item[(i)] Derive the global-in-time {\it a priori} upper bound for $\rho$ (\S \ref{section-upper-density}); \item[(ii)] Establish the global uniform $L^\infty(\mathbb{R}^n)$-estimate for the effective velocity (\S \ref{section-effective}); \item[(iii)] Prove that cavitation at the origin cannot occur in finite time (\S \ref{section-nonformation}); \item[(iv)] Establish global uniform estimates for $2$- and $3$-order regular solutions (\S \ref{section-global2}--\S \ref{section-global3}). \end{enumerate} Based on these steps, in \S \ref{se46}, we obtain the global well-posedness of the Cauchy problem \eqref{eq:1.1benwen}--\eqref{e1.3} for regular solutions with far-field vacuum, by using the method of continuity.
 Furthermore, in view of the double-degenerate structure of \eqref{cosingu} induced by the far-field vacuum, the local well-posedness of regular solutions with far-field vacuum (which is crucial for the arguments in \S \ref{section-upper-density}--\S \ref{se46}) is highly nontrivial.
 This is established in \S \ref{section-local-regular}.

-On the other hand, in \S \ref{nonvacuumfarfield}, we address the case when the initial density is strictly positive and establish the global well-posedness of regular solutions for general smooth, spherically symmetric data.
-In fact, we show that, with suitable modifications, the methodology developed in \S \ref{section-upper-density}--\S \ref{se46} for treating the large-data problems with far-field vacuum can also be successfully applied to the corresponding large-data problems with strictly positive initial density.
+Moreover, in \S \ref{nonvacuumfarfield}, we address the case when the initial density is strictly positive and establish the global well-posedness of regular solutions for general smooth, spherically symmetric data.
 Finally, we list some auxiliary lemmas and new Sobolev embedding theorems for spherically symmetric functions that are used frequently throughout this paper in Appendices \ref{appA}--\ref{improve-sobolev}.